Why is half of my face paralyzed this morning?

 Yes!
 It is treated with Botox or Botox-like medications.
 This will be fully discussed in future blogs.

-Why is a facial plastic and reconstructive surgeon in Charlotte talking about Bell’s palsy?
+Why is a facial plastic surgeon in Charlotte talking about Bell’s palsy?

 I have special interest and training in facial nerve disorders including facial paralysis, facial weakness, and facial synkinesis.
 There are many treatment options, both non-surgical and surgical, to improve the function and appearances of patients with these issues.